tijko/Mazes/README.md

 Randomized maze generator with pygames

-There two sizes you can run, first `cd /path/of/pymaze` then:
+There are two sizes you can run, first `cd /path/of/pymaze` then:

     python sm_maze.py